 The school day ends at 3:50PM.
-Early parent pick-up of students is for emergencies and appointments only and will require written notification to the office or your child's teacher.
+Early parent pick-up of students is for emergencies and appointments only and will require written notification via the online form and QR Code.
 Emails to the teacher are not sufficient notice as the teacher may be absent and their email will not be accessed.
 This is to ensure your child's safety.
-We encourage advanced notification due to the large number of parent pick-ups.
+We require advanced notification due to the large number of parent pick-ups.
 End-of-day parent pick-up takes place on the back playground (Refer to "Parent Pick-up and Drop-off on page 28).
 Please notify the office by 2:30pm if your child will be picked up that day.
 During the day pick-up is in the school office.
 Photo identification is required every time for parent pick-up.
 If someone other than a parent will be picking up your child, please be sure they appear on your child's emergency medical card.